RameshPrabakar/nodejs-mongo-ts-docker/README.md

 ## Docker compose

  * Let’s set up the development environment with Docker Compose.
 First, we need to install Docker Compose on your machine [here is the link](https://docs.docker.com/compose/install/).
- * MAke sure you have started docker and docker engine(runs by linux subsystem)
+ * Make sure you have started docker and docker engine(runs by linux subsystem)
  * After installation you can use the following commands.

 ```